Common Purpose Programme

 Additionally, at least one of the following must apply to you:

-- from a black or ethnic minority background
+- Be from a BAME (black and minority ethnic) background

-- attended schools with above regional average of students on Free School Meals
+- Have attended schools with above regional average of students on Free School Meals

-- First generation in family to go to university
+- Be the first generation in your family to go to university

-- You participated in any of the following programmes: SOAS Scholars, SOAS Bridging Course or Step-On: Aiming for Success
+- Have participated in any of the following programmes: SOAS Scholars, Step On, a Year 12 SOAS Summer School, or the SOAS Bridging Course

 The aim is to encourage students, who would not usually have the opportunity, to gain study abroad experience.
 Therefore preference will be given to applications from students who have not previously been on a study abroad experience.